20 evangelical priests among those killed in Cuban plane crash

 The group spent several days at a meeting in the capital and were returning to their homes and places of worship in the province of Holguin.

-On Saturday afternoon, the AP cited the Cuban transportation minister as saying that 110 people were killed in the accident.
+On Saturday afternoon, the AP cited Cuba's Transportation Minister Adel Yzquierdo as saying that 110 people were killed in the accident.
+The minister said authorities were investigating the cause of the crash.

+"We have the black box in our hands, in good condition," he said, according to Reuters.

 Breaking News Emails